rfleur01/rfleur01/README.md

 ### Hi there, I'm Rodshell 👋

-An aspiring Full-stack developer, looking to create software for the people.
+An aspiring Full-stack engineer, looking to create software for The People.

 With a background in Consulting, I value creating meaningful and memorable experiences and building impactful solutions.